fuzzymfx/fuzzymfx.github.io/content/posts/system-design.md

 ## Case Studies

-Considering a real-world example, let's take a look at two scenarios:
+Considering a real-world example, let's take a look at a scenario:

-1. **A content recommendation system**, where we recommend content to the user based on their preferences; Netflix.
+**A content recommendation system**, where we recommend content to the user based on their preferences; Netflix.

 Before jumping into any architecture, ask yourself the following questions: